 University of Konstanz

-Costs on cross-market trading impose limits to arbitrage and harm price informativeness in fragmented markets.
+Blockchain-based markets impose substantial costs on cross-market trading due to the decentralized and time-consuming settlement process.
 I quantify the impact of the time-consuming settlement process in the market for Bitcoin on arbitrageurs activity.
 The estimation rests on a novel threshold error correction model that exploits the notion that arbitrageurs suspend trading activity when arbitrage costs exceed price differences.
-I estimate substantial arbitrage costs that explain 63% of the observed price differences, where more than 75% of these costs can be attributed to settlement latency.
-I also find that a 10~bp decrease in latency-related arbitrage costs simultaneously results in a 3~bp increase of the quoted bid-ask spreads.
-I reconcile this finding in a theoretical model in which liquidity providers set larger spreads to cope with the higher adverse selection risks imposed by increased arbitrage activity.
+I estimate substantial arbitrage costs that explain 63% of the observed price differences, where more than 75% of these costs can be attributed to the settlement process.
+I also find that a 10 bp decrease in latency-related arbitrage costs simultaneously results in a 3 bp increase of the quoted bid-ask spreads.
+I reconcile this finding in a theoretical model in which liquidity providers set larger spreads to cope with high adverse selection risks imposed by increased arbitrage activity.
 Consequently, efforts to reduce the latency of blockchain-based settlement might have unintended consequences for liquidity provision.
-In markets with substantial adverse selection risk, faster settlement may thus even harm price informativeness.
+In markets with substantial adverse selection risk, faster settlement may even harm price informativeness.

 We theoretically and empirically study portfolio optimization under transaction costs and establish a link between turnover penalization and covariance shrinkage with the penalization governed by transaction costs.
 We show how the ex ante incorporation of transaction costs shifts optimal portfolios towards regularized versions of efficient allocations.
 The regulatory effect of transaction costs is studied in an econometric setting incorporating parameter uncertainty and optimally combining predictive distributions resulting from high-frequency and low-frequency data.
 In an extensive empirical study, we illustrate that turnover penalization is more effective than commonly employed shrinkage methods and is crucial in order to construct empirically well-performing portfolios.